-Whether the client enrolls themself in the process voluntarily, or the 360-Degree Feedback process is a standard practice in the company, it is important that the client makes the decision to go through the process with a growth mindset.
-Since the client usually chooses their evaluators (sometimes they may be given categories of people to choose from, such as supervisors, peers, direct reports, etc.), the client should choose those who will offer a vast array of viewpoints so the client can get a holistic view of their abilities.
+It is important that the client makes the decision to go through the process with a growth mindset.
+Since the client usually chooses their evaluators, the client should choose those who will offer a vast array of viewpoints so the client can get a holistic view of their abilities.
 The client must keep in mind that they should choose honest evaluators who will keep their best interest at heart to help with learning and growth.

-The Evaluators.
+· The Evaluators.

-The client should choose the evaluators, though those at smaller companies (say fifteen or less) may want to include everyone in the process for a holistic look at their performance.
 The evaluators play a vital role in the 360-Degree Feedback process, and they will help the client learn how they are viewed from many different perspectives.
 The responses should be anonymous to allow the evaluators to be honest with what they feel are the client's biggest strengths and growth opportunities.
 While evaluators are encouraged to be honest, even brutally honest, if necessary, their feedback must come from a good intention to help the client grow, rather than from an intention to retaliate, embarrass, shame, or punish the client.

-The Process.
+· The Process.